c9s/Pux/README.md

 Pux is 48.5x faster than symfony router in static route dispatching, 31x faster in regular expression dispatching. (with pux extension installed)

-Pux tries not to consume computation time to build all routes dynamically (like Symfony/Routing).
+Pux tries not to consume computation time to build all routes dynamically (like Symfony/Routing, although the RouteCompiler of Symfony/Routing caches the compiled patterns, but there are still a lot of function call. however function calls are pretty slow in PHP).

 Instead, Pux compiles your routes to plain PHP array for caching, the compiled routes can be loaded from cache very fast.

-With Pux PHP Extension support, you may load and dispatch the routes 1.5~2x faster than pure PHP Pux.

 Features
 --------------------